lordskyzw/Jailor/ReadMe.md

-# :radioactive: this script compells a computer to encrypt everything
+# :radioactive: This script compells a computer to encrypt everything in path.

 :closed_lock_with_key: Worst case scenario, you lock yourself out of your own system and lose everything including :gear: operating system files.